 If one parent has haemochromatosis (ie: has two copies of the gene) and the other parent is a carrier (ie, has one copy of the gene), the children will have haemochromatosis or be carriers for the condition.

 If one parent has haemochromatosis (ie, has two copies of the gene) and the other parent does not have a copy of the gene, then all the children will be carriers, but will not have the condition.

 If haemochromatosis is suspected, the diagnosis can usually be confirmed by blood tests.
-The blood tests will check iron saturation (how much iron is in the blood) and serum ferritin levels (how much iron is stored).
+The blood tests will check transferrin saturation (how much iron is in the blood) and serum ferritin levels (how much iron is stored).

 The doctor will also take a full medical history, including any family history of haemochromatosis and will discuss current symptoms.
 This, combined with the characteristic blood test results, will assist with the accurate diagnosis of the condition.

 Blood tests to assess liver function will be performed.
-If they are abnormal a liver biopsy may be recommended to check for liver damage.
+If they are abnormal, a liver biopsy may be recommended to check for liver damage.
 Additionally, x-rays and specialised scans may be necessary to assess whether damage has occurred in other organs.

 Once a diagnosis of haemochromatosis has been made, it is usually recommended that close blood relatives (siblings, children, parents) are screened for the condition.
-Whilst haemochromatosis cannot be prevented, early diagnosis and treatment can prevent the development of symptoms and long term consequences of the condition.
+Whilst haemochromatosis cannot be prevented, early diagnosis and treatment can prevent the development of symptoms and long-term consequences of the condition.

 If organ damage occurred prior to the diagnosis of haemochromatosis, treatments aimed at repairing the damaged organ will be necessary.
 If permanent and severe damage has occurred, an organ transplant may be required.